 Name your son Viktoras with the hope that he’ll win over all of the life’s battles.
 Viktoras means ‘conqueror’.

 If you like classic names, Tomas will surely appeal to you.
 It is a historical name, and still very popular, just like its Western European counterpart Thomas.
 Tomas means ‘twin’.

 Looking for a nature-inspired name for your son?
 How about Vandeny?
 It means ‘the ocean’.

 Not all baby boy names need to be masculine.
-The times, they are-a-changing!
+The times, they are-a-changin!
 If you want to keep pace with changing times, try Rytas for your son.
 It means ‘morning’.

 Help your son become successful in life with a brilliant name like Vincentas.
 It means ‘conquering’.

 Virgilijus means ‘staff-bearer’.
-Not the most popular, but it is still a name worth a consideration.
+Not the most popular, but it is still a name worth consideration.